Is Pet Insurance worth it?

 Why should I get pet insurance?

-Pet insurance is there to provide ‘cover’ in the case of unexpected illness or accidents to your dog or cat.
+Pet insurance is there to help ‘cover’ in the case of unexpected illness or accidents to your dog or cat.
 The cost of veterinary treatment is rising rapidly, in particular fees for after hours consultations.
 The costs of providing these services and running a 24 hour hospital have seen a massive increase, which can be passed onto the client.
 In general, costs nowadays have likely doubled over the last 10 years and not everyone has access to large amounts of money to pay these accounts when they arrive.
 That’s where pet insurance can help.

 Everyday Pet Insurance also offers GapOnly® , allowing customers to claim on the spot and only pay the gap on eligible claims=.